 Do I have to accept the provider, or the services offered?

 No. Contacting or being referred to a provider doesn’t mean you have to agree to their services.
 You can talk with them, ask questions, and make sure you’re comfortable first.
 Once you’re ready, you can agree to their services.
-Aged Care Assessment Team (ACAT) assessors are encouraged to work closely with providers to support a smooth referral process and find successful matches.
+Assessors are encouraged to work closely with providers to support a smooth referral process and find successful matches.

 Keep track of what you need to do